ibm-cloud-docs/dns/dns-api.md

 ### Edit domains
 {: #dns-api-existing-domains}

 Modifying existing `SoftLayer_Dns_Domain` entries is not possible.
-Changes to zone names should be refactored to creation of new zones.
+Changes to zone names should be refactored to the creation of new zones.

 ### Delete domains
 {: #dns-api-deleting-domains}